Gangway connection: Open gangways in urban transit

-Multiple units (walk-through heads)
+Multiple units and TurboTrain (walk-through heads)

 A walk-through head is a type of gangway connection that is installed in a train set that is intended to enable the passage from one train to the next when they are interconnected.

-With most matched multiple-units, it is possible, as with locomotive towed carriages, to walk from one unit to another, but a passage between adjacent cabbed ends of coupled trains is less common.
+With most matched multiple-units, it is possible, as with locomotive-towed carriages, to walk from one unit to another, but a passage between adjacent cabbed ends of coupled trains is less common.